pelithne/appservice-to-containerapp/exercise3-alt2.md

 # Exercise 3 (Alt 2): Secure Container Apps – Managed Identity, Public Ingress, Azure Front Door (Standard), Defender for Cloud

 This alternative version uses a **public (external) Container App ingress** instead of an internal-only environment + Private Link.
-It is suitable for simpler demos or when private networking is not required.
 For production, prefer the Private Link model in `exercise3.md`.

 ## Objectives
 1. Managed identity (no admin / no ACR password) for image pulls from ACR